 - If a point is to be made, it should be made at the beginning of the paragraph, preferably with the supporting reasons thereafter, either in short bullet points or by way of narrative.
 Long paragraphs of half a page in which a sentence in the middle makes a point risks the point being overlooked.
 For example, an advocate might say that the respondent is in breach of a certain clause of the contract for the following three reasons, setting out each separately.
 The tribunal can then assess each reason in turn.
 Strategic use of subheadings is also useful.

 - Counsel often use footnotes to make points.
-The typescript is small and if the point is important enough to make it into the document it should be made in the body of the text.
+The typescript is small, so if the point is important enough to make it into the document, it should be made in the body of the text.
 Footnotes are for references.

 - Transcript evidence.
 There are two points on this:

-- Secondly, a judgement needs to be made as to whether to refer to more extracts of the evidence in the body of the written submissions, just give references or include an appendix where the references are typed out.
+- Second, a judgement needs to be made as to whether to refer to more extracts of the evidence in the body of the written submissions, just give references or include an appendix in which the references are set out.

 - The opening submissions.
-It is usually not desirable to repeat what has been written in the opening submissions, but it is useful to cross-refer to the particular passages in the opening submissions on which reliance is placed, as some of the opening submissions may have been overtaken.
+It is usually not desirable to repeat what has been written in the opening submissions but it is useful to cross-refer to particular passages on which reliance is placed, as some of the opening submissions may have been overtaken.

-- It is useful somewhere to make clear whether any points have been abandoned and what are new arguments, subject to issues on whether the point was or was not pleaded and did or did not need to be pleaded.
-Considerable caution needs to be taken with new arguments, as trying to run a new case, even by stealth, will quickly land counsel into difficulty, and may well provoke furious objections from the opponent, with good reason.
+- It is useful to make clear somewhere whether any points have been abandoned and which are new arguments, subject to issues on whether the point was or was not pleaded and did or did not need to be pleaded.
+Considerable caution needs to be taken with new arguments, as trying to run a new case, even by stealth, will quickly land counsel in difficulty, and may well provoke furious objections from the opponent, with good reason.

 Emphasising evidence on liability

 The analysis and reference to the evidence is the main difference between a written opening and a closing submission.
 By the time of the latter, flesh has been put on the bones of the documents by the oral evidence and the tribunal has been introduced to documents whose full importance may not have previously been appreciated.
 Drawing together the strands of the documentary record, the witness statements and the oral testimony is the task of the author of the written submission.
-Making assessments of the individual witnesses may in some cases be useful.
+Making assessments of the individual witnesses may be useful in some cases.
 This is one of the key purposes of a written submission, as it provides the first opportunity to do this.
-Comparisons may be made with the written contemporaneous record, and what the witness said in oral evidence.
+Comparisons may be made with the written contemporaneous record and what the witness said in oral evidence.

 Given the time constraints, the practice in international arbitration is not to put every single point that is challenged to a particular witness, often by prior agreement between the parties or the tribunal.
 This can leave open arguments at a later stage, particularly in closing submissions, that a particular contested piece of evidence or argument was not put to counsel’s witness and hence the witness’s statement must be accepted as accurate.
 Such arguments garner little sympathy with most tribunals, unless the point allegedly omitted is a key one.